- ClientSchool District No. 39 (Vancouver)

-To embark on this innovative approach to learning, a very broad ranging and intensive collaboration was developed with the stakeholders.
-Thinkspace also collaborated closely with the consultant team to design a two-story steel framed building also utilizing some glulam structure to meet with the Ministry of Education Wood First Initiative.
+A very broad-ranging and intensive collaboration with stakeholders was undertaken to facilitate the school’s innovative approach to learning.
+Thinkspace also worked closely with the consultant team to design a two-story steel framed building with a glulam structure, to meet the Ministry of Education’s Wood First Initiative.

-The primary focus of the School District for the design of this school was to incorporate 21st century learning concepts.
-The facility will:
+The primary focus for the School District with this school was to incorporate 21st century learning concepts, including a variety of learning modalities, project-based learning, collaborative teaching and learning, and individualized learning.

-A 15% Neighbourhood of Learning allowance includes improvements to activity spaces such as a second gym, a dance studio, drama space, out-of-school care support spaces, meeting spaces, and other enhancements.
+A 15% Neighbourhood Learning allowance allowed the team to add various activity spaces, including a second gym, a dance studio, drama space, out-of-school care support spaces, and meeting spaces.